developerhackathon2021/developerhackathon2021/README.md

 ## Configuring and validating your first destination with Destination SDK
 1. Go to Postman and open `[Step1] Create destination server` call.
-   Replace these fields from the `Body`: `name` -> your custom value and `urlBasedDestination.url.value` -> copied from the webhook site you previously opened in browser (at 9th step from Preconditions).
+   Replace these fields from the `Body`:
+   * `name` -> your custom value
+   * `urlBasedDestination.url.value` -> copied from the webhook site you previously opened in browser (at 9th step from Preconditions).
    ![Postman Environment Variables Finish Import](pictures/webHookGenerator2.png?raw=true)
 2. Your setup from step above should look like this
    ![Create a Destination Server](pictures/hackStep1.png?raw=true)